Rokasl/DeepLearning-10monkeys/README.md

 ## Linear model

-Graph location: '/linear_model/graph.pbtxt
+Due to graph's size (around 800MB) it was not possible to upload it here, however it can easily be newly generated just by running the script in main.ipynb file (takes around 2 minutes).
+The other option is to just look through cached output in the main.ipynb file.

+After training, graph location is: '/linear_model/graph.pbtxt

-This model can be tested by running the evaluation function in the main.ipynb file.
+This model can be tested by running the evaluation or prediction blocks in the main.ipynb file.